 This snippet is used to identify the single column pages that are are using the two-column template.
 It should be included at the top of the page if you plan to have a single-column page.

 This message will be hidden to the user.

-URGENT: The government committed to implementing boat-to-plate traceability – but a year later, there’s still no plan or timeline to deliver on this commitment.
-Canada has an opportunity to #StopSeafoodFraud right now, but we need your help.
+URGENT: The government committed to implementing boat-to-plate traceability – but almost two years later, there’s still no plan or timeline to deliver on this commitment.
+Canada has an opportunity to #StopSeafoodFraud, and we need your help.

 Canada’s seafood supply chain is opaque and has weak traceability standards.
 This facilitates a global web of illicit fishing that is harming the oceans, costing millions of dollars to be lost to the legitimate economy and seafood sector and providing opportunities to sell products caught by victims of modern slavery trapped at sea.

-The government’s commitment to address these issues is a step forward, but it must take action to fulfill its promise.
-All fish caught or sold in Canada must be legally caught, honestly labelled and fully traceable.
+The government’s commitment to address these issues is a step forward, but action is needed to fulfill its promise.
+All fish caught or sold in Canada must be safe, legally caught and honestly labelled.
 Add your name to our petition today.

 *This action targets Canadian Members of Parliament and can only be completed by constituents with an address recognized by the database provided by Parliament.